vivid-inc/ash-ra-template/DEVELOP.md

 - Java LTS releases, as these represent a somewhat stable target with wide adoption.

 **Leiningen** is the primary build tool.
 - Lower-bound of Leiningen 2.10.0.
-This is the most recent version of Leiningen provided by CircleCI at the time of this writing.
+This is a reasonably recent version of Leiningen provided by CircleCI at the time of this writing.

 _Note_: All supported versions (resulting from these facts) are recorded in [assets/vivid-art-facts.edn](assets/vivid-art-facts.edn), used to generate project files, control testing, etc.